 The quality of your brewing water can make or break your beer.
 From pH to calcium hardness to alkalinity, understanding how your water affects your finished beer can help you transform a good beer into a great one.

-A little more scientific than most homebrew gadgets, this kit contains everything you need to test for six key water factors .
+A little more scientific than most homebrew gadgets, this kit contains everything you need to test for the best brewing water.
 Armed with your water profile, you can adjust it to match famous styles or balance out potential problems before they can ruin your brew.

 Like Agatha Christie fans, your yeast starter needs to be kept in suspense.
 Well, OK, suspension.
-And while a basic stir plate can handle the job, an upgrade is in order if you’re looking for professional power that will boost your cell counts and keep them high.
+And while a basic stir plate can handle the job, the Maelstrom is in order if you’re looking for professional power that will boost your cell counts and keep them high.

-Sure, it’s dry, temperature controlled, and smells like beer, but your fermentation chamber is actually the opposite of Las Vegas.
-What happens there doesn’t stay put, but marches right into your finished beer with an emcee and a three-ring circus of flavor and mouthfeel.
-To create truly exceptional beer, your yeast need every advantage while they do their work.
+Sure, it’s dry, temperature-controlled, and smells like beer, but your fermentation chamber is actually the opposite of Las Vegas.
+What happens there doesn’t stay put but marches right into your finished beer with an emcee and a three-ring circus of flavor and mouthfeel.
+To create truly exceptional beer, your yeast needs every advantage while they do their work.

-Take precise control of fermentation temperatures with this homebrew gadget.
-Ale, lager, porter, or stout, you’ll be able to adjust the temperature of your wort within 1°F (-17°C) at the touch of a button, whether you’re sweltering in the Nevada desert or hanging out at Caesar’s Palace.
+Ale, lager, porter, or stout, you’ll be able to adjust the temperature of your wort within 1° at the touch of a button, whether you’re sweltering in the Nevada desert or hanging out at Caesar’s Palace.